vikerup/azrestarn/README.md

 # azrestarn

-## Gettings started
+## Getting started

-`azrestarn.py` is a tool designed to help find insecure configurations or best practice deviations in Azure environemnts.
+`azrestarn.py` is a tool designed to help find insecure configurations or best practice deviations in Azure environments, as well as some functions to exploit these.

 To authenticate run `python3 azrestarn.py --login`